 Students studying the HND course in Computing in London during the day are required to attend two full days of study per week: Monday to Saturday.
-The days of study vary and can be discussed following application.
+The days of study vary and can be discussed during the application process.
 Students studying in the evening are required to attend four evenings per week: Monday to Thursday.
 The mode of delivery is the same across all campuses.
-In addition to the HND course in Computing in London, students are required to attend professional development sessions which aim to develop their academic, study and language skills to support their progress on the course.
+In addition to the HND course in Computing in London, students are required to attend professional development sessions which aim to develop their academic, study and language skills to support their academic and professional progress.

 While studying for UKCBC’s Computing BTEC level 5 HND in London, you will be taught in a variety of ways including lectures, practical sessions, workshops and lectures by guest speakers.
-You may also reflect on your own experiences accumulated in work.

-Assessments of the Pearson BTEC Level 5 HND in Computing in London are undertaken in various ways, such as delivering presentations, writing assignments, analysing case studies, completing portfolios of evidence, or writing reports.
+Assessments of the Pearson BTEC Level 5 HND in Computing in London are undertaken in various ways such as delivering presentations, writing assignments, analysing case studies, completing portfolios of evidence or writing reports.
 There are no formal examinations required for this course.

-During your course of study, we help you develop the practical and managerial skills required to work in the IT and computing sectors.
-You will also gain transferable skills such as team work, research skills, verbal and non-verbal communication, problem solving and analytical skills.
+During your course of study, we help you develop the practical and managerial skills required to work in the IT sector.
+You will also gain transferable skills such as teamwork, research skills, verbal and non-verbal communication, problem solving and analytical skills.

-You will be required to supplement the classroom based education with independent study in the form of research, homework tasks or group work.
-Self-study is vital to your success on this course and lecturers will give you guidance throughout the study period on how best to approach independent study.
+You will be required to supplement the classroom-based education with independent study in the form of research, homework tasks or group work.
+Self-study is vital to your success in this course, and lecturers will guide you throughout the study period on how best to approach independent study.

-Once you have successfully completed the course, you can convert your HND into a full bachelor’s degree by taking a one-year top-up programme at various institutions around the UK.
+Once you have completed the course, you can convert your Computing HND into a full bachelor’s degree by taking a one-year top-up programme at various institutions around the UK.
 Alternatively, you could seek a career in computing in roles such as e-commerce web developer, software engineer or systems administrator.